…

 LURN distinguishes itself through its ability to convene innovative people from different fields to solve the issues affecting people in urban areas.
 The results of these dialogues, collaborations and connections is the heart of LURNlabs, a purpose-driven innovation lab that focuses on developing solutions for real issues that affect people in urban areas.

-LURNLabs is currently researching and developing:
+LURNLabs is currently developing:

 And to continue to cultivate ideas, LURN convenes social entrepreneurs, nonprofit leaders, private sector executives and policymakers in a variety of signature events: